Super Mega Baseball

 Super Mega Baseball is a baseball video game series developed by the independent studio Metalhead Software in Victoria, BC, Canada.
+There have been four iterations to date; the first three were self-published, while the fourth was published by EA Sports.

 Super Mega Baseball

 History

 The first game, Super Mega Baseball, was released on December 16, 2014 as a PlayStation 3 and PlayStation 4 cross-buy title on the U.S. PlayStation Store.
 It was released on the European PlayStation Store on April 1, 2015.

 An updated version called Super Mega Baseball: Extra Innings was released on Xbox One on August 14, 2015 and it was released on Steam for PC on August 21, 2015.
 The extra features from this version were released as free DLC for the PlayStation 3 and PlayStation 4 in 2016.
 Super Mega Baseball: Extra Innings was released on Shield Android TV on March 24, 2016.

 Super Mega Baseball was a critical success, earning an average score of 85/100 on Metacritic, based on 14 reviews.
 Gaming-Age gave the game a grade of "A," saying that "Because really, Super Mega Baseball is the sort of fun, easy to pick up diversion that video game baseball was at the very beginning of its lifespan — and if it's as great as it is here, there's every reason to believe it can still fulfill that function."
 IGN, meanwhile, gave the game an 8.1 "Great" rating, praising the game's sense of humor and easy pick-up-and-play gameplay, but criticising its presentation.
 It was named "Sports Game of the Year" by Polygon.